 When a fiduciary has a conflict and seeks consent to proceed with acting for a principal, they will ask the principal to sign a disclosure and consent form.

-There is no precise formula to ensure that this consent has been given validly and will stand up - legal opinions suggest it depends on the circumstances.
+There is no precise formula to ensure that this consent has been given validly and will hold up - legal opinions suggest it depends on the circumstances.
 The following guidelines could help however to protect you and your clients.

-For informed consent to be valid, a fiduciary should ensure:
+For informed consent to be valid, a property manager who is a fiduciary should ensure:

-- they fully disclose the conflict, explaining its nature and extent if full disclosure is not possible due to another client's confidentiality, informed consent is not achieved - agents may need to consider withdrawing from acting - they do not bundle multiple conflicts together if this makes disclosure unclear - the principal understands the disclosure and is competent and capable of consenting - the consent is voluntary, with opportunity to seek independent advice to be truly voluntary ideally there is another viable option available to the principal that is not financially punitive - both the agent's disclosure and the principal's consent are put in writing and signed - where the agent (or one of their representatives) buys or leases the client's property, the client is not charged a commission or leasing fee unless the principal first signs a consent form, agreeing to pay the fee, in the knowledge that they can decline to do so.
+- they fully disclose the conflict, explaining its nature and extent if full disclosure is not possible, e.g. due to another client's confidentiality, then informed consent is not achieved; - they do not bundle multiple conflicts together if this makes disclosure unclear; - the principal understands the disclosure and is competent and capable of consenting; - the consent is voluntary, with opportunity to seek independent advice to be truly voluntary ideally there is another viable option available to the principal that is not financially punitive; - both the disclosure and the principal's consent are put in writing and signed; and - where the property manager (or their agent / colleague) buys or leases the client's property, the client is not charged a commission or leasing fee unless the principal first signs a consent form, agreeing to pay the fee, in the knowledge that they can decline to do so.

-Note: Informed consent forms are limited in scope to exactly what they state.
+NB Informed consent forms are general limited in scope to exactly what they state.

-The consent will usually allow an agent to continue to act while conflicted.
+The consent will usually allow an agent or property manager to continue to act while conflicted.
 It may also consent to payment of a fee.
-An informed consent form does not release the agent / sales representative from their duty to act in the client's best interests.
-Unless specified, the client is not agreeing to the agent:
+An informed consent form does not release the agent or property manager from their duty to act in the client's best interests.

+Unless specified, the client is not agreeing to the agent or property manager:

-- making a secret profit or improper gain, at the time or in the future - concealing information from them that is pertinent to the transaction - colluding with a third party such as a buyer - taking advantage of or revealing their confidences - acting against their best interests.
+- making a secret profit or improper gain, at the time or in the future; - concealing information from them that is pertinent to the transaction; - colluding with a third party such as a tenant or buyer; - taking advantage of or revealing their confidences; and - · acting against their best interests.

-Should an agent or representative act against their client e.g. by diverting profits from their principal to themselves, a signed consent form would not necessarily prevent the client pursuing damages.
+Should an agent or property manager act against their client e.g. by making profits at the expense of their principal, or by not disclosing material conflict, a signed consent form might help with a defence but would not necessarily prevent the client pursuing damages and may still expose the agent to disciplinary action.